harrisshadmany/harrisshadmany.github.io/_posts/2020-07-25-Lecture_Two.md

 2. Write a function that returns True if a positive integer n is a prime number and False otherwise.

-3. A"What Would Python Do?" question - fill in the blanks.
+3. Here's a "What Would Python Do?" question - fill in the blanks.

 ```python
 def special_case():